Wilfred/trifle/README.md

 now equal, so `(equal? 'a' a')` is `#true`.

 Lists: Added the built-in function `insert!`. `append!` and `push!` have been rewritten as Trifle functions in the prelude.
+Added the function `filter`.

 Special expressions: Special expressions are no longer first class values.
 You can no longer do things like `(set! foo if)` or